flexatone/present-df-typing/doc/dft/slides.md

         - First released in Python 3.11
         - Backward compatibility available with `typing-extensions`
     - Hierarchical indices also require variadic types
+- StaticFrame 2.0 introduced generic container specfication
-- StaticFrame offers the first fully generic DataFrame
+    - Probably the first fully generic DataFrame
     - Supported by an immutable data model
-    - Builds on NumPy's generic specification
+    - Builds on NumPy's types
 - Pandas does not support generic specification

 </v-clicks>